PycT/RhythmicML/doc/catalogue.md

 + Button "Add".
 + "Search" field to search a model.
+    The Search input acts as a filter for the tracking list - only models with containing an input names stay in the list, with that part of the name highlighted.
 + Tracking list.
 + List is ordered descending by the timestamp of last changes.
 + Each list-item contains an element, unfolding sublist of the model's versions.